fdammeke/greenfield-workshop/README.md

 ### 5. Connecting to the ssh-server using SSH

 We are now ready to access our ssh-server through SSH.
+Because the Greenfield OpenStack we are using in this workshop is not yet production-ready, it is not directly accessible from the internet.
+We need to go through a steppingstone server to access it.

+First, access the Linux stepping-stone machine using a terminal application (putty, ssh, ...).
+Use the credentials that have been handed to you at the start of the session (your username and password are under the heading __1.1 Linux stepping-stone machine__).

+> hostname: factoryfestival-steppingstone.cegeka.com
+> protocol: SSH
+> username: {provided}
+> password: {provided}

+Once you are on the steppingstone server,

 ## Deploying a Loadbalanced Wordpress application